Family Educational Rights & Privacy Act (FERPA)

 Northeast officials may release information without student’s prior written consent to the following groups:

-Students have the right to inspect their educational records.
+Students have the right to inspect their education records.
 The College will not withhold a student’s record from a student who has properly requested information under the conditions described in College policies and presented valid identification.
-A student has the right to request an amendment of their record, obtain a hearing related to their record, or add statement to their record.
-An individual who believes that he or she has been denied the right to view appropriate records may appeal the decision with the Vice President of Student services through the student grievance procedure.
+A student has the right to request an amendment of their record, obtain a hearing related to their record, or add a statement to their record.
+An individual who believes that he or she has been denied the right to view appropriate records may appeal the decision with the Vice President of Student Services through the student grievance procedure.
+This procedure does not apply to disputes about grades assigned by faculty.
+For information on the grade appeal policy and procedure, refer to the student handbook or college catalog.